Perspective | The stock market is detached from economic reality. A reckoning is coming.

 But it’s understandable why the president wants to use the markets as a measure of the economy’s health, even as unemployment hovers at 8.4 percent and many businesses remain crippled.
-Since the start of the year, the Standard and Poor’s 500 index — even following the recent drop — is up 4.3 percent, and the Dow is down a mere 3 percent.
+Since the start of the year, the Standard & Poor’s 500 index — even following the recent drop — is up 4.3 percent, and the Dow is down a mere 3 percent.
 If stocks were the sole measure of economic health, you might think the economy is on the mend, perhaps even poised for a breakout.

-The president and his supporters are ignoring what former Federal Reserve Chair Janet Yellen recently forcefully explained: “The stock market isn’t the economy.
+The president and his supporters are ignoring what former Federal Reserve Chair Janet L. Yellen recently forcefully explained: “The stock market isn’t the economy.
 The economy is production and jobs, and there are shortfalls in virtually every sector ….”
 Yet how has the stock market remained so resilient in the face of such a severe economic shock?
 In part, it’s because of inequality.
 Stocks are overwhelmingly owned by the top 1 percent, which means speculation can continue even as more people lost their jobs at the onset of this recession than at any time since the Great Depression.

 What’s more, measures such as the Dow and S&P 500 reflect only the very largest U.S. companies, which can weather steep slumps in demand in a way that Main Street enterprises can’t — while the relief packages Congress passed this spring were better at shielding large companies from economic harm than smaller ones.
 Given how troubling the underlying economic data are, the immunity of the markets can’t continue (as we may be seeing this week).